Medical Evacuation Travel Insurance

 Medevac Coverage

 Medical evacuation coverage pays for the logistics and cost of transportation to and from a medical facility.
-Depending on your treatment needs, it will also transfer you to your home or to a nearby medical facility that can continue your care.
+Depending on your treatment needs, it will also transfer you to your home or a nearby medical facility to continue your care.

 Security and Political Evacuation Coverage